officelearn/azure-docs.sv-se/articles/iot-central/core/howto-manage-iot-central-from-cli.md

 ---
-title: Hantera IoT Central från Azure CLI | Microsoft Docs
+title: Manage IoT Central from Azure CLI | Microsoft Docs
-description: I den här artikeln beskrivs hur du skapar och hanterar ditt IoT Central program med CLI.
-Du kan visa, ändra och ta bort programmet med CLI.
+description: This article describes how to create and manage your IoT Central application using CLI.
+You can view, modify and remove the application using CLI.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts